 This Guide is structured to enable a planning department and local government to address a series of steps in determining where and how to engage in the code reform process and enact change.
+By understanding what a community has, what locations are best for change, and what the scope of reform should be before beginning the process, municipalities can best prepare to enable those specific changes that they desire and that respond best to their local challenges.

-Task A: Determine What You Have
+Task A: Determine The Placetypes You Have